-21 of the best astronomy photographs ever taken
+30 of the best astronomy photographs that are out of this world

 Just how good do you think you are at taking a picture of the night sky?
-That's the question thousands asked themselves earlier in the year and soon we will find out whose is the best thanks to the Astronomy Photographer of the Year competition.
+That's the question thousands asked themselves when they entered the Astronomy Photographer of the Year competition.

-The competition is run by the Royal Observatory Greenwich, showcases the best astronomy photos that capture the beautiful and spectacular visions of the cosmos, the vast galaxies millions of light years away, and the night sky taken much closer to home.
+The competition is run by the Royal Observatory Greenwich, showcases the best astronomy photos that capture the beautiful and spectacular visions of the cosmos, the vast galaxies millions of light-years away, and the night sky taken much closer to home.

-Over the years, thousands of spectacular images have been submitted from over 60 countries across the globe in the competitions main categories.
+Over the years, thousands of spectacular images have been submitted from over 60 countries across the globe in the competition's main categories.

 Those categories include everything from photographing the sun, the planets, galaxies, the moon, and even aurorae.